SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ### Remove a stack

-Normally, you just need to use 'rancher rm StackName' to remove a
+Use `rancher rm StackName` to remove a stack that you own:

-stack:
+    nersc$ rancher ps
+    ID        TYPE      NAME                      IMAGE                                                             STATE     SCALE     SYSTEM    ENDPOINTS   DETAIL
+    1s4146    service   elvis-first-stack/app   registry.spin.nersc.gov/elvis/my-first-container-app:latest     healthy   1/1       false
+    1s4147    service   elvis-first-stack/web   registry.spin.nersc.gov/elvis/my-first-container-nginx:latest   healthy   2/2       false
     nersc$ rancher rm elvis-first-stack
-    1st1603
+    1st1909
-    nersc$
+    nersc$ rancher ps
+    ID        TYPE      NAME      IMAGE     STATE     SCALE     SYSTEM    ENDPOINTS   DETAIL nersc$

-### If Removing a stack results in the error 'you don't own this volume'
+#### If Removing a stack results in the error 'you don't own this volume'

-If you try to remove a stack, but Rancher may refuse with an error like 'you don't own this volume'.
-This is due to a bug in Rancher.
-In that case, specify that you are moving a stack with the --stack flag:
+If you try to remove a stack and Rancher refuses with an error like 'you don't own this volume', try again and specify the name of the stack with the `--stack` flag.
+This error is due to an ordering bug in Rancher, and the `--stack` flag will force Rancher to do the right thing in the right order.

     nersc$ rancher rm elvis-first-stack
     error elvis-first-stack: Bad response statusCode [401].
 Status [401 Unauthorized].
 Body: [message=you don't own this volume] from [https://rancher.spin.nersc.gov/v2-beta/projects/1a1221788/volumes/elvis-first-stack] nersc$ rancher rm elvis-first-stack --type stack
     1st1604
     nersc$

+### Remove unused services in your stack

+This will remove services which are not listed in the docker-compose.yml file in your current working directory.
+We don't use this very often.
+Be careful with this.

+    rancher prune --stack elvis-webapp

 ### Export the Stack configuration to your directory